-Some records and briefs are available in either print or microform sets, although the exact contents of each set will vary.
+Some appellate case materials are available in compiled sets of records and briefs, although the exact contents of each set will vary.
 The Goodson Law Library maintains collections of records and briefs for the United States Supreme Court, the U.S. Court of Appeals for the Fourth Circuit, the North Carolina Supreme Court, and the North Carolina Court of Appeals.

 A. United States Supreme Court

 The Goodson Law Library contains records and briefs for U.S. Supreme Court cases in the Microforms Room on Level 1 (1920-present).
-Records prior to 1950 are arranged according to the case's U.S. Reports citation.
-From the 1950 Term to the present, the records are arranged in docket number order.
+Records prior to 1950 are arranged according to the case's U.S. Reports citation; from the 1950 Term to the present, the records are arranged in docket number order.
 The set includes records and briefs from decided cases (1920-present), as well as the petitions for certiorari from cases in which the Court did not grant review (1985-present).
-Records and briefs are also available in PDF format from the Making of Modern Law database U.S. Supreme Court Records and Briefs: 1832-1978.
-For additional resources for Supreme Court briefs, consult the library's U.S. Supreme Court Research Guide.

 Some earlier Supreme Court case materials may also be available at the Goodson Law Library in Landmark Briefs and Arguments of the Supreme Court of the United States: Constitutional Law (Level 3, shelved with the reporters).
 This set begins in 1792 and contains briefs from selected cases; however, it is highly selective in the cases it covers (usually 1-2 cases per Court term).